34. Job Search I: The McCall Search Model

 ]

-Here’s a class that stores the data and computes values of state-action pairs, i.e., values associated with pairs consisting of the current state and alternative feasible actions that occur inside the maximum bracket on the right hand side of Bellman equation (34.4).
+Here’s a class that stores the data and computes the values of state-action pairs, i.e. the value in the maximum bracket on the right hand side of the Bellman equation (27.4), given the current state and an arbitrary feasible action.

 Default parameter values are embedded in the class.